Mustang Bio Soars 485% After Its Novel Gene Therapy Cured ‘Bubble Boys’

+Mustang has licensed the treatment for the rare disease from St. Jude Children’s Research Hospital, where the treatments took place.

+The shares were up 180 percent to $7.46 at 7:35 in New York, before the markets opened.
+If those gains hold, the company will have a market value of about $200 million.

-Mustang Bio Inc. skyrocketed as much as 485 percent to $15.55 in late U.S. trading on Wednesday following news that the boys treated with an experimental therapy treatment it licensed from St. Jude Children’s Research Hospital are now living normal lives.
-Mustang Bio is an offshoot of Fortress Biotech Inc., a company run by Rosenwald and fellow entrepreneur Michael Weiss that specializes in investigating promising compounds.
+The company is backed by Lindsay Rosenwald, a medical doctor and serial biotech entrepreneur, and is an offshoot of Fortress Biotech Inc., which is run by Rosenwald and fellow entrepreneur Michael Weiss that specializes in investigating promising compounds.
 Fortress, which owns more than a third of Mustang Bio, also soared, by more than 70 percent.

 “While I am a biotech entrepreneur, I am also a ‘risk manager,’ as we have many shots on goal for such small companies,” Rosenwald, who’s Fortress’s chief executive, said in an email.
 “The more shots on goal, theoretically the less risk there is.”